Griffin-Wright/BSE-Portfolio/index.md

 | Screwdriver Kit | 6.99 | [amazon](https://www.amazon.com/Small-Screwdriver-Set-Mini-Magnetic/dp/B08RYXKJW9)

 # Schematics
-  Again, note that these are the Schematics for a gesture controlled car, not necessarily for mine with the included modifications.
+  These are the Schematics for a gesture controlled car, not necessarily for mine with the included modifications.
 ![Schematics](https://user-images.githubusercontent.com/82551067/176963218-7c0eecbe-7689-48f5-b6ea-48579ae6fb1c.jpg)

 # Code